wyuinche/mitum-js-util/README.md

 ## Generate New Seal

-Supports you to generate a seal json file such that the seal is able to consist of several operations.
-Those operations can be any type 'mitum-js-util' provides.
+'mitum-js-util' supports you to create a seal consisting of various operations as a json file.
+All operations that can be created through 'mitum-js-util' are targeted.

 ### Prerequisite

-To generate a seal, 'mitum-js-util' requires,
+To generate a seal, you need the following:

 * `signing key`
-* `a list of pre-constructed operations` not empty
+* `a list of pre-constructed operations`

-Registration of `signing key` as the private key for an account is not necessary.
+The `signing key` can be any mitum private key.

 ### JSONParser

-You can create a json file from generated seal object without `JSONParser` class provided by `mitumc`.
-However, I recommend to use `JSONParser` for convenience.
+You can create a json file using another module supported by javascript without the `JSONParser` class provided by mitumc.
+However, for convenience, we recommend using `JSONParser`.

-Modules that `JSONParser` supports are,
+`JSONParser` supports the following modules:

 ```js
 JSONParser.toJSONString(seal)
 JSONParser.getFile(seal, fName)
 ```

-A use-case of `JSONParser` will be introduced in the next part.
+In the next part, we will introduce the use case of `JSONParser`.

 #### Usage

-First of all, suppose that every operation is that generated by `Generator`. (createAccounts, keyUpdater, Transfers, etc...)
+First, assume that all operations are operations created by `Generator`. (such as create-accounts, key-updater, transfers, etc.)

 ```js
 import { Generator, JSONParser } from 'mitumc';